David Shiner (politician)

 David Shiner was a city councillor in Toronto, Ontario, Canada.
 He represented ward 24, one of the two wards in Willowdale.

 Background

-He is the son of the late Esther Shiner, who served on the borough and later city council of the City of North York as alderman, and later as a member of the Board of Control and Deputy Mayor.
+David Shiner is one of the four children of Esther and Sol Shiner.
+His mother served on the borough and later city council of the City of North York as alderman, and later as a member of the Board of Control and Deputy Mayor.
 Before entering politics, David Shiner ran a clothing company.

 North York council

 He was first elected to North York city council in 1991, defeating incumbent Bob Bradley, being the only candidate to oust an incumbent in the election.
 In 1994, he opposed a plan by Metro's Separate School Board to consolidate storage of 18,000 gallons of PCBs in North York.
 The plan was approved by Ontario's Ministry of the Environment against the wishes of the city.